algorithm-helper/algorithm-helper/content/categories/data-structures/lists/double-ended-queue.md

     }

     /**
-     * Removes item at the back of the Deque, and returns it.
+     * Removes item at the back of the DoubleEndedQueue, and returns it.
      *
-     * @return the item at the back of the Deque
+     * @return the item at the back of the DoubleEndedQueue
-     * @throws NoSuchElementException if this Deque is empty */ public T removeBack() {
+     * @throws NoSuchElementException if this DoubleEndedQueue is empty */ public T removeBack() {
         if (isEmpty()) {
             throw new NoSuchElementException("removeBack from empty " +
-                    "Deque");
+                    "DoubleEndedQueue");
         }

         T item = last.item;